Network Troubleshooting & Setup

 Things to Watch Out For

-Consumer-grade networking equipment — the routers and switches sold at retail stores — is not designed for business use.
+Consumer-grade networking equipment — the routers and switches sold at retail stores — are not designed for business use.
 These devices typically lack the management features, performance characteristics, and security controls that businesses require.
 They also tend to have shorter lifespans and less reliable firmware update support.
-We recommend business-grade equipment from manufacturers like Ubiquiti, Cisco, and Netgear's business line, which provides significantly better performance and manageability at a modest price premium.
+We recommend business-grade equipment from manufacturers like SonicWall, which provide significantly better performance and manageability at a modest price premium.
 The difference in reliability is substantial.
+Features like Intrusion Detection, Gateway Antivirus, and Geo Filtering are a few of the many advantages a Business class firewall brings to the table.

 Network Documentation

-One of the most valuable things we do for our business clients is create and maintain accurate network documentation.
-This includes a diagram of the network topology, a list of all devices with their IP addresses and locations, documentation of all firewall rules and VPN configurations, and records of all changes made over time.
+One of the most valuable things we do for our business clients is create and maintain accurate documentation.
+This can include a diagram of the network topology, a list of all devices with their IP addresses and locations, documentation of all firewall rules and VPN configurations, passwords, open ports, and records of all changes made over time.
 When a problem occurs, this documentation allows us to resolve it in minutes rather than hours.
 When a new IT provider needs to take over, they can do so without starting from scratch.
 Network documentation is unglamorous work, but it pays dividends every time something goes wrong.
+Our belief in business is your data is your data.
+We have no contracts, and we have never made it intentionally difficult for a client to get a copy of their data.
+In fact, we typically suggest each client keeps a copy of their network "bible" in their possession.

 ISP Issues